 I was shaped early on by life between the vibrant culinary capitals of Kuala Lumpur and London, in my family-run restaurants.
-Food was more than nourishment to me; it became a way of life, a language of care and connection.
+Food was more than nourishment: it became a way of life, a language of care, creativity and connection.

 In 2021, my senses fell silent.
-I lost my ability to smell and taste for two years, an experience that profoundly reshaped my relationship with the world.
+I lost my ability to smell and taste for two years.

-To me, nature lives both within us and all around us, a mirror of our innate bond with Mother Earth.
-My work honours that relationship, and the way clay like the body remembers, responds and holds.
+I believe nature lives within and all around us — a mirror of our bond with Mother Earth.
+Clay and natural materials, like the body, remember.
+They respond.
+They hold.

-Guided by the spirit of shoshin, the beginner’s mind and the joy of keeping our inner child alive, my work blends openness with wonder.
-I see creativity as a space where innocence and curiosity meet, inviting us to explore, reconnect, and meet the world with fresh eyes.
+Guided by the spirit of shoshin (the beginner’s mind) and the joy of keeping our inner child alive, I see creativity as a space where innocence meets curiosity.
+A place to explore, reconnect and meet the world with fresh eyes.

 Join me on @julianalua_ for a glimpse into evolving works and upcoming experiences.